Eric Hansen (chess player)

-Eric Hansen (born May 24, 1992) is a Canadian chess grandmaster and Twitch streamer.
+Eric Hansen (born May 24, 1992) is an American-born Canadian chess grandmaster and Twitch streamer.
 FIDE awarded him the grandmaster title in 2013.
 He competed in the FIDE World Cup in 2011 and 2013.
 Hansen has represented Canada in the Chess Olympiad.

 Biography

 Hansen holds a dual citizenship as a Canadian and American.
 Hansen was born in Irvine, California, but grew up in Calgary, Alberta.
 He first attended elementary school at Webber Academy where his chess roots formed a solid foundation during school chess club.

 In a March 2016 interview with La Presse, Hansen said he was diagnosed with attention deficit hyperactivity disorder (ADHD) when he was 8 or 9 years old.
 In a 2015 article by sportsnet, Hansen said he was prescribed Ritalin temporarily and enrolled in a school for children with learning disabilities.

 Hansen attended the University of Texas at Dallas for one year, beginning in September 2011, on a chess scholarship, representing the school in intercollegiate tournaments.
 He took a break from his studies to focus on chess full-time, and made his European base in Valencia, Spain, in autumn 2013.